jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 But let's talk about the good news.
 There's always good news and it's vital to mention to fend off negativity and despair.
 It's safer to live now then in any other point in human history.
 The amount of us dying violent deaths has consistently gotten lower.

 Think about this, in the Stone Age, about 10-20% of people died violently, most often by murder.
 In Rome's peak civilization it was around 2-5%.
 In the Dark Ages it was above 5%.
-But by the 18th century, when the Industrial Revolution started to mass produce tools for the first time, it went well under 5% again.
+But by the 18th century, when the Industrial Revolution started to mass produce tools for the first time, it went well under 5%.
 Now, less than 1% of us die violently.
-See how making better tools improves our way of life.

 More good news.
 We have enormously powerful digital tools now!
-And they keep getting better, mostly because it gets easier putting more transistors on the microchips that power digital tools.
-In 1972, we could put 3,000 transitors on a microchip.
-In 2018 we could put 10 billion.
+And they keep getting better.
+Look at microchips, the "brains" of a computer.
+It keeps getting easier to put more transistors on them.
+In 1972, we 3,000 transitors on a microchip.
+In 2018 we put 10 billion.
 In 46 years, we've increase computer power by three million percent.

-Starting in the 1970's, protagonists like Grace Hopper, Vint Cerf, and Al Alcorn used microchips to create the first digital tools like computer games, personal computers, the internet, and email.
+Digital tools hit their stride in the 1970's.
+That's whn protagonists like Grace Hopper, Vint Cerf, and Al Alcorn used microchips to created computer games, personal computers, the internet, and email.

 And now for the bad news.
 Because of old philosophies, these new tools were seen as a threat.
 Thus, Darth Blockbuster showed up, and and made his Death Star.
 He wrote contracts nobody can understand, regulations nobody can read, and enforced politically correctness nobody liked.
 All to keep his primitive tools like gas cars, call-centres, paper-based tax forms, legalese regulations, and massive suburban housing, in use and himself in power.